enokson/laboratory/README.md

 mod tests {

     use super::*;
-    use laboratory::{describe, it, expect, Deserialize, Serialize, State};
+    use laboratory::{describe, it, expect, Deserialize, Serialize, State, Error};
     use std::fmt::{Debug};

     // We want a counter to count each time a hook or test is called